DecomTeam/giftable-for-woocommerce/readme.txt

 Yes.
 For now the plugin integrates well with WooCommerce Multilingual multi-currency feature, and the Aelia Currency Switcher plugin.

-= Why is this plugin free? =

-This plugin is completely free, and will remain so.
-We make enough money developing custom solutions for WordPress and WooCommerce, and this is our way to give back to the community.

 == Screenshots ==